Cortland Community SPCA

 There’s a new Sheriff at the Cortland Community SPCA, and he is working in conjunction with the State Police and County Sheriff’s department to crack down on abusive animal owners.

 Bob Eckard has been Executive Director of the Cortland SPCA since mid-July of this year.
 Their had been no director for about three years prior to his taking the position.
 “The shelter was doing a great job with caring for the animals,” he said.
 “But there was no one in the front end to run the organization.”
 Bob brings 35 years of business background to the table.
 “My business was in design and printing, so I know how to promote and raise money.
 I know how educational, promotional, and event planning materials should look.”
 He will be using his experience to raise money for the care of the ever-increasing number of abused, neglected and abandoned animals that come through the doors of the Cortland SPCA.
 “The organization is now nicely in the black, and we are pushing forward to become very financially secure in order to do the things that we need to do such as hiring criminal lawyers for these animals.”
 You can also check out this content if you need some advice on the same!
+In many legal cases, polygraph tests are employed to discern the truth in criminal investigations.
+They can be a useful tool in gathering evidence, and are often used in conjunction with other investigative techniques.
+Contact lie detector test london for professional services.

 When Bob first started at the Cortland SPCA, he thought he had landed his dream job – until he saw the condition of many of the animals that are brought to the organization for care.
 “It breaks your heart and can make you angry,” he said, and explained that with the decline of social values in the past two to three years in Cortland County, animal abuse cases are on the rise; and as we read more, often, domestic abuse situations and heroine, meth, and other drug use has a direct correlation with animal abuse, neglect, and abandonment cases.